UniqueNetwork/XC-NFT-standard/immutable-xc-nft-standard.md

 }
 ```

-As stated in the doc-comment of the `fun` field, it is the secondary asset identifier.
+As stated in the doc-comment of the `fun` field, it is the secondary asset identifier in the case of non-fungibles.
 Such a secondary identifier should be the metadata hash for two reasons:
 * We can easily send the metadata hash of the NFT simultaneously with its asset id.
 * The metadata hash represents the state of the NFT.
 The NFT's state could be modified when the NFT is located on its *originating chain* (on the reserve chain).
-Having the metadata hash as a part of the cross-chain identifier makes the NFT change made on the reserve chain noticeable during the transfer (e.g., the scanners might notice that the NFT got changed on the reserve chain).
+Having the metadata hash as a part of the cross-chain identifier, we can identify a particular NFT in a specific state between chains.

-Since we should use the `AssetInstance` type for storing an NFT's metadata container hash, we can call the metadata hash the "instance hash".
+Since we should use the `AssetInstance` type for storing the NFT's metadata container hash, we can call the metadata hash the "instance hash".

-##### The Staging Area pallet
+### The Staging Area pallet

 The *Staging Area* can be implemented as a dedicated pallet.

+This pallet should have:
+* a storage for NFTs identified by the `AssetId`.
+The storage should contain all the required infromation about NFTs such as the owner and the instance hash
-This pallet should have a storage for NFTs an extrinsic that represents the *Clearance Procedure*.
+* an extrinsic that represents the *Clearance Procedure*

 The *Clearance Procedure* extrinsic should compare the hash stored in the *Staging Area's* storage against the computed hash of the metadata blob provided via the extrinsic's argument.

 Also, the pallet should have two additional extrinsics:
 * one for moving the NFT to the *Staging Area* and computing the instance hash
-* and another one for returning the NFT if the *Clearance Procedure* is not required
+* and another one for returning the NFT to a user if the *Clearance Procedure* is not required

-The *Staging Area* pallet should use another pallet (via an associated type from the pallet's `Config`) that is responsible for the standard NFT operations:
+The *Staging Area* pallet should use the NFT pallet (via an associated type from the pallet's `Config`) that is responsible for the standard NFT operations:
 * mint NFTs
 * transfer NFTs between between different sovereign accounts
 * transfer NFTs from a user's account to the *Staging Area*'s account and vice cersa

-Thus, the *Staging Area* pallet could be used with different NFT pallets, e.g. with Parity's Uniques v2 pallet.
+Thus, the *Staging Area* pallet could be used with different NFT pallets, e.g. with Parity's `Nfts` pallet.

 Moreover, there should be an implementation of the `TransactAsset` trait, so that the XCM executor can act appropriatly when dealing with NFT assets.
 The *Staging Area* pallet can implement the `TransactAsset` trait itself to act like an XCM adapter for NFTs.

 The commented pseudocode of such a pallet is provided [below](#the-staging-area-pallets-pseudocode).
-It uses the Substrate's `nonfungibles_v2` traits to communicate with an NFT pallet and other standard traits for XCM (such as `MatchesNonFungibles`).
+It uses the Substrate's `nonfungibles_v2` traits to communicate with the NFT pallet and other standard XCM traits (such as `MatchesNonFungibles`).

 Any non-standard trait or type is defined in the pseudocode itself.

-##### The flow using the Staging Area pallet
+### The flow using the Staging Area pallet

 To illustrate the usage of the *Staging Area* pallet, let's map each action described in [the flow](#the-flow) section to extrinsic calls of the *Staging Area* pallet and XCM Programs execution.

-###### Reserve Chain → Non-reserve Chain A
+#### Reserve Chain → Non-reserve Chain A

-*On the reserve chain*:
+##### On the reserve chain

 1. The owner calls `prepare_for_xc_transfer`.
-This function will move the NFT into the *Staging Area* and compute the instance hash.
+This extrinsic will move the NFT into the *Staging Area* and compute the instance hash.
    It should be called with the following parameters:
     * `collection_id`: the collection id of the NFT
     * `item_id`: the item id of the NFT